benson00077/react-blog-practice/README.md

 ## BUILDING: Masonry (blog posts in home page)

-    Layout of components for blogposts
 ```
+Layout of components for blogposts:

 Home
 └───PostMasonry (Layout for MasonryPost)
 |   └───MasonryPost